connectivecpp/presentations/README.md

-### Presentations Repository Generated Documentation From Examples
+### Generated Documentation From Examples in Presentations Repository

 The generated documentation from the presentations example code is available [here](https://connectivecpp.github.io/presentations/).